History of South Dakota: Early inhabitants

 Human beings have lived in what is today South Dakota for at least several thousand years.
-Early hunters first entered North America at least 17,000 years ago via the Bering land bridge, which existed during the last ice age and connected Siberia with Alaska.
+Early hunters are believed to have first entered North America at least 17,000 years ago via the Bering land bridge, which existed during the last ice age and connected Siberia with Alaska.
 Early settlers in what would become South Dakota were nomadic hunter-gatherers, using primitive Stone Age technology to hunt large prehistoric mammals in the area such as mammoths, sloths, and camels.
 The Paleolithic culture of these people disappeared around 5000 BC, after the extinction of most of their prey species.

 Between AD 500 and 800, much of eastern South Dakota was inhabited by a people known as the 'Mound Builders'.
 The Mound Builders were hunters who lived in temporary villages and were named for the low earthen burial mounds they constructed, many of which still exist.
 Their settlement seems to have been concentrated around the watershed of the Big Sioux River and Big Stone Lake, although other sites have been excavated throughout eastern South Dakota.
 Either assimilation or warfare led to the demise of the Mound Builders by the year 800.
 Between 1250 and 1400 an agricultural people, likely the ancestors of the modern Mandan of North Dakota, arrived from the east and settled in the central part of the state.
 In 1325, what has become known as the Crow Creek Massacre occurred near Chamberlain.
 An archeological excavation of the site has discovered 486 bodies buried in a mass grave within a type of fortification; many of the skeletal remains show evidence of scalping and decapitation.